SleepyTrousers/EnderIO-1.5-1.12/ISSUE_TEMPLATE.md

 #### Issue Description:

-Note: If this bug occurs in a modpack, please report this to the modpack author.
-Otherwise, delete this line and add your description here.
-If you are using an unreleased version of Ender IO (e.g. for 1.8.9), please don't open an issue for features that have not been announced as "finished" or "working".
+Delete this line after reading it: If this bug occurs in a modpack, please report this to the modpack author first.
+If you are using an unreleased version of Ender IO (a.k.a development/nightly version), please don't open an issue for features that have not been announced as "finished" or "working".
+Expect to be ignored if you ignore this template.

 #### What happens: